Lookout's new COVID Dashboard

 How does Santa Cruz compare to California and the U.S. in vaccinations?
 Where are the most current COVID cases in the county, and how does that compare to population?
 Here is the most recent data.

-Two more deaths were added to the county dashboard since last week, raising the pandemic total to 254.
+One more death was added to the county dashboard since last week, raising the pandemic total to 255.

 Where can I find a vaccine?